-While Japanese animation studios largely and consistently fail to produce smooth 3D animation, with the notable exception of Square Enix, Rooster Teeth continues to prove itself as a leader in western animation by producing some of the best animated series the internet has ever seen.
+While Japanese animation studios largely and consistently fail to produce smooth 3D animation, with the notable exception of Square Enix, Rooster Teeth continues to prove itself as a leader in 3D animation.
 An extraordinary amount of detail can be seen in every shot, from the diverse settings to the unique characters.
 RWBY looks even better throughout this volume too; this is western anime at its finest.
-The fight sequences are consistently well-choreographed, and there are plenty of them.
+The fight sequences are consistently well-choreographed, and there are plenty of them to enjoy.
 Furthermore, the characters are expressive with their body language and their facial expressions.
 The world of Remnant is well-crafted; from desolate mountains to ruined villages to an island utopia, a significant amount of detail can be seen in every shot.

 Capsule Computers review guidelines can be found here.